Arjun856/Black-Scholes-Model/README.md

 Description: This project implements the Black-Scholes formula for pricing European call and put options.
 The model calculates fair option prices baed on stock price, strike price, volatility, risk-free interest rate, and time to expiration.

+Assumptions:
+- Stock prices follow a geometric Brownian Motion
+- Returns (log-returns) are normally distributed
+- Stock prices are log-normal
+- No transaction costs, taxes
+- Buy and sell as much as you want at the current price
+- Risk-free interest rate r is constant and known in advance
+- Option is European style (can only be exercised at maturity, not before)
+- Strike price K and maturity T is known and fixed
+- Frictionless and arbitrage-free markets
+- No dividend pay

 Formula:
 C = S​ * N(d1​) − K * (e^−rT) * N(d2​)
 P = K * (e^−rT) * N(-d2​) - S * N(-d1)